 Moneybarn says it agreed to this application after Mr C provided details of his monthly income which it cross-checked in information it received from credit reference agencies on the amount going into his main bank account.

-It says it also carried out credit searches on Mr C which did show a couple of defaulted accounts and some historic County Court Judgements recorded against him.
-But, in its view, when the amount owing plus a reasonable amount for Mr C's living expenses were deducted from his monthly income the monthly payments were still affordable.
+It says it also carried out credit searches on Mr C which did show defaulted accounts but the most recent of these took place some three and a half years prior to this application and he didn't have any County Court Judgements recorded against him.

+In its view, when the amount owing plus a reasonable amount for Mr C's living expenses were deducted from his monthly income the monthly payments were still affordable.
 On the other hand, Mr C says his existing commitments meant that these payments were unaffordable and there was no way he was going to be able to maintain them.